 Reduction of risk of contamination and transmission of diseases;

 Improvement of the hygiene conditions of inhabitants, especially women;

 Improvement of the security conditions of the inhabitants, particularly women and girls subjected to night attacks;

 Improvement of the privacy of users through access to privatized shower spaces;

 Reduction of environmental pollution through good wastewater management.

-Local associations, Water and Life Philippines, Water and Life Bangladesh, Water and Life Bulgaria and Eau et Vie Côte d’Ivoire, work in partnership with local authorities and professionals in the sector to carry out sanitation projects, in response to the specific needs of neighborhoods.
+Local associations, Water and Life Philippines, Water and Life Bangladesh and Eau et Vie Côte d’Ivoire, work in partnership with local authorities and professionals in the sector to carry out sanitation projects, in response to the specific needs of neighbourhoods.